 Is it OK to walk on a sprained ankle?

-Walking on your sprained ankle might be painful at first.
+Walking on your sprained ankle might be painful at first for long periods of time.
 But bearing weight on a sprained ankle early in your recovery has proven to help people heal more quickly.
 For the first couple of days, you should walk less than usual but still exercise your ankle to prevent stiffness.
 When you feel you’re able to, you should try and walk normally, first striking the floor with your heel and then rolling forward onto your toes.

 What helps a sprained ankle heal faster?